Arthur Hunnicutt: Career

 Hunnicutt gained early acting experience in stock theatre and entertained in traveling shows.
-An article in the September 22, 1940, issue of the Brooklyn Daily Eagle reported "There isn't a decent sized medicine show traveling through Kentucky, Illinois, Georgia, Indiana or Mississippi, nor a stock company touring those states, which hasn't had the name of Arthur Hunnicutt on its programs."
-After eight years of such activity, in 1936 he enrolled in a drama school in Cleveland to study theatrical techniques for a year.
+An article in the September 22, 1940, issue of the Brooklyn Daily Eagle reported, "There isn't a decent-sized medicine show traveling through Kentucky, Illinois, Georgia, Indiana, or Mississippi, nor a stock company touring those states, which hasn't had the name of Arthur Hunnicutt on its programs."
+After eight years of such activity, in 1936, he enrolled in a drama school in Cleveland to study theatrical techniques for a year.

-He moved to Martha's Vineyard, Massachusetts, where he joined up with a theatre company.
+He moved to Martha's Vineyard, Massachusetts, where he joined a theatre company.
 Moving to New York City, he worked in the laundry at the Algonquin Hotel for 17 months, then landed roles in Broadway productions.
-While touring as the lead actor in Tobacco Road, he developed the country character he would later be typecast as throughout his career.
+While touring as the lead actor in Tobacco Road, he developed the country character for which he would later be typecast throughout his career.
 Hunnicutt often found himself cast as a character much older than himself.

 Hunnicutt's first film was Wildcat (1942).
 He appeared in a number of films in the early 1940s, then returned to the stage.
-In 1949 he returned to Hollywood and resumed his film career.
-He played a long string of supporting roles—sympathetic, wise rural types, as in The Red Badge of Courage (1951), The Lusty Men (1952),The Kettles in the Ozarks (1955), The Last Command (1955, as Davy Crockett), The Tall T (1957), Cat Ballou (1965, as Butch Cassidy), El Dorado (1966) and The Adventures of Bullwhip Griffin.
+In 1949, he returned to Hollywood and resumed his film career.
+He played a long string of supporting roles—sympathetic, wise, rural types, as in The Red Badge of Courage (1951), The Lusty Men (1952),The Kettles in the Ozarks (1955), The Last Command (1955, as Davy Crockett), The Tall T (1957), Cat Ballou (1965, as Butch Cassidy), El Dorado (1966), and The Adventures of Bullwhip Griffin.

 In 1952, he was nominated for an Academy Award for Best Supporting Actor in the Howard Hawks film The Big Sky.

-Throughout the 1950s, 1960s and 1970s, Hunnicutt made nearly 40 guest appearances on American television programs.
-He made two memorable appearances on Perry Mason in 1963: He played orange grower Amos Kennesaw Mountain Keller in "The Case of the Golden Oranges" and prospector Sandy Bowen in "The Case of the Drowsy Mosquito."
+Throughout the 1950s, '60s, and '70s, Hunnicutt made nearly 40 guest appearances on American television programs.
+He made two memorable appearances on Perry Mason; in 1963, he played orange grower Amos Kennesaw Mountain Keller in "The Case of the Golden Oranges" and prospector Sandy Bowen in "The Case of the Drowsy Mosquito".
 He also made guest appearances on Bonanza, Cheyenne, Gunsmoke, The Outer Limits, The Rifleman, Wanted: Dead or Alive, The Andy Griffith Show, My Three Sons, The Wild Wild West, Adam-12, and The Twilight Zone.
 In Moonrunners (1975), one of his later movies and the precursor to The Dukes of Hazzard, he played the original Uncle Jesse.

 In his later years, Hunnicutt served as honorary mayor of Northridge, California.
 He developed tongue cancer.